Fangio says his first free agency as head coach was collaborative experience with Elway

 "We feel good about who we’ve got on the edges with Garett Bolles and Ja’Wuan.
 He’s very athletic and what we’re going to do offensively they’re both a good fit."

-Once Turner rejected the Broncos’ offer early Monday afternoon, Elway went all in on James.
+Once Turner rejected the Broncos’ offer early Monday afternoon and headed toward Green Bay, Elway went all in on James.
 After trying $6 million-a-year free agents at right tackle in 2016 (Donald Stephenson) and 2017 (Menelik Watson), then nudging up to $7 million last year (Veldheer), Elway made James the NFL’s highest-paid right tackle with a four-year contract at $12.75 million a year.

 James gets a fully guaranteed $27 million in his first two seasons combined.